Senior Projects | Project 2

 Portfolio Development

-Each of you will be responsible for a digital portfolio presence as well as a physical.
+Each of you will be responsible for a digital portfolio presence.

-Whether you choose the tablet or print option, the following requirements apply to each:
+Whatever platform you choose, the following requirements apply to each:

-Rework current projects: Review your projects for possible inclusion in your final portfolio and have spend some class time critiquing work you plan to revise.
+Rework current projects: Review your projects for possible inclusion in your final portfolio and spend some class time critiquing work you plan to revise.
 You are responsible for reworking/rewriting/rebuilding and extending these projects.
 I strongly recommend that you have at least 75% of your project revisions completed by the end of Spring Break.
+Yes, you’ve got some long nights ahead of you.
 Due to class cancellations and time constraints there may not be any more time reserved in class for instructor critiques of past work.
 Please make an appointment to meet with me during office hours if you would like more feedback.

 - 5–8 additional projects (1 with process)